UB-Mannheim/eScriptorium_Dokumentation/eScriptorium-with-tesseract-extension.md

 > **Note:** At first glance this process looks time consuming, as you have to repeat certain steps – creating of training data, training itself, evaluation – again.
 Although this is true, iteration can ultimately lead to a rapid improvement of the generated transcripts, as the fine-tuned models get better with each training and thus generate fewer transcription errors that need to be improved.

 #### Addendum 2: Always follow transcription guidelines!
 > Transcription guidelines are a set of rules and instructions provided to individuals who are manually transcribing or annotating text from various sources.
 These guidelines serve to standardize the transcription process, ensuring consistency, accuracy, and clarity in the resulting transcribed data.
 Guidelines should be used for both the creation and correction of transcriptions.
-Refer to the chapter [Ground truth guidelines for transcriptions](#52-ground-truth-guidelines-for-transcriptions) to learn more.
+Refer to the chapter [Ground truth guidelines for transcriptions](Training-with-eScriptorium-EN.md#52-ground-truth-guidelines-for-transcriptions) to learn more.

-#### Step 11: Fine-tune a text recognition model
+### 5.2 Fine-tune a text recognition model

-If you have created a sufficient amount of training data (refer to section [How much training data (ground truth) do I need for fine-tuning?](#how-much-training-data-ground-truth-do-i-need-for-fine-tuning)), the fine-tuning process itself is simple.
+If you have created a sufficient amount of training data (refer to section [How much training data (ground truth) do I need for fine-tuning?](#addendum-1-how-much-training-data-ground-truth-do-i-need)), the fine-tuning process itself is simple.

 1. Click on the **"Images"** tab.
 2. Click on the **"Select all"** button.
 3. Click on the blue **"Train"** button.
-4. Click on **"Recognizer" button.
+4. Click on **"Recognizer"**.

 <img src="./images/legacy/training-eS-35.png" width="80%" height="80%"><br/>